github/learn.github.com/pages/intro.markdown

 Probably the most compelling feature of Git, since it often fundamentally changes the way that many developers work, is Gits branching model.
-Instead of the popular VCS branching method of simply cloning into a seperate directory for a branch, Git lets you switch between branches in a single working directory.
+Instead of the popular VCS branching method of simply cloning into a separate directory for a branch, Git lets you switch between branches in a single working directory.
 Add to that the fact that creating and switching between branches is nearly instant, not all of your branches need to be shared, and it's easy to stash